Qarik-Group/ultimate-guide-to-bosh/README.md

 This is my 5-node cluster of Zookeper, running on one cloud infrastructure or another.

 We can see that all the `zookeeper` instances are `running`.
 There is a 6th instance `smoke-tests` which does not have a Process State.
-It is an errand instance.
+It is an errand instance which has no VM running for it at the time the instances were listed.

 For now we will focus on the long-running instances, and return to errands later.